Tag Archive for: Montana

 It’s a moment we collectively engage in looking ahead and backward from where we came.

-I always take this time to self reflect on the great experiences with my wedding photography clients from the past year and to begin throttling forward towards my new creative goals on the near horizon.
-I’m ever striving to be the best version of myself (mind, body, and spirit) and finding ways to better serve my clients and community.
-2018 was a positive year for me with lots of growth, new places explored, new challenges overcome, new faces met and many good times were had.
-I feel blessed for all the new relationships I made throughout the year and for being able to tell candid, creative stories through photographs!
+I always take this time to self-reflect on the great experiences with my wedding photography clients from the past year.
+It’s a time to begin throttling forward toward my new creative goals on the near horizon.
+I’m forever striving to be the best version of myself (mind, body, and spirit) and finding ways to better serve my clients and community.

 I’m excited about my upcoming adventures and the fun clients I’ll get to document in 2019.